 Skala Oropou Things to Do

-Ok you have the beach, you have the taverns, café and clubs but sometimes you want to see something.
-Unfortunatelly there’s not much to see in Oropos except some churches.
-Along the main road you may see some monunents (pics 1-2), statues etc Pic 3 is a bust of the major general Nikolaos Parousis (1972-1998).
-I didn’t know anything about him as the...more
+Ok you are at Oropos, you have the beach, you have the taverns, the cafés and the clubs but sometimes you want to see something.
+Unfortunatelly there’s not much to see in Oropos except some churches (Agios Andreas and Agios Georgios were the ones we visited near the port).
+But along the main road you may see some monunents and statues.Pics 1-2...more

 Skala Oropou Restaurants